Sorixelle/pebble.nix/README.md

 - `cloudPebble`: Whether to connect via a CloudPebble connection.
 Requires logging into Rebble via `pebble login`.
 - `nativeBuildInputs`: Any extra tools to use during development.
+- `CFLAGS`: Extra flags to pass to the compiler during app builds.

 ### App Store Builds